raphamorim/yellow/README.md

 # Yellow

-A terminal manipulation library for Rust with ncurses-inspired API and C/FFI bindings for other languages.
+A terminal manipulation library for Rust and C/FFI bindings for other languages.

 <img src="examples/resources/demo.png" alt="Yellow's mosaic demo" width="412">